-Though we barely want to mention these words on the maxandjane.com website, we feel that people need to know how to read product labels on skin care products, and be able to avoid the ingredients that we wouldn’t use ourselves, purchase for our loved ones, or include in the line of maxandjane skin care products.
+Though we barely want to mention these words on the Max + Jane website, we feel that people need to know how to read skin care product labels and be able to avoid the ingredients that we wouldn’t use ourselves, purchase for our loved ones, or include in our products.

-Our skin absorbs product to varying degrees, depending on many factors, such as particle sizes, Ph, temperature, hormones, environment and even diet and genetics.
+Our skin absorbs product to varying degrees depending on many factors, such as particle size, pH, temperature, hormones, environment and even diet and genetics.
 Though amounts of unhealthy products in some skin care lines may seem minute, they add to our total risk in a fairly polluted and stressful world.
-Here are the basic products to identify and avoid on skin care labels.
-Remember, these ingredients are not included in maxandjane products.
+Here are the basic ingredients to identify and avoid on skin care labels.

 Parabens: Parabens are the most widely used preservative in America.
-They act as hormone disrupters also, mimicking estrogen in the body.
-They show up in breast cancer tissue samples.
-On labels, they include: methyl paraben, propyl paraben, ethyl paraben, heptyl paraben and more.
-You want products without these preservatives!
+They also act as hormone disruptors by mimicking estrogen in the body and have even been found in breast cancer tissue samples.
+You’ll see them listed on labels as: methyl paraben, propyl paraben, ethyl paraben, heptyl paraben and more.

 Sulfates: These are detergents that make products foam and bubble.
-They are surfactants which are used to make oil and water soluble nutrients mix, but can cause anything from mild skin irritation to cancer in animals.
+They are surfactants which are used to make oil and water soluble nutrients mix but can cause anything from mild skin irritation to cancer in animals.
 The FDA recommends removal of the cancer causing compound of sulfates (I ,4-Dioxane) but it is not required by law yet.
-These sulfates include: sodium lauryl sulfate, sodium laureth sulfate, sodium lauryl ether sulfate etc. They are in many, many skin and hair care products, and in our opinion, are best to be avoided.
+Sulphates are found in many hair and skincare products as well as soaps and laundry detergents.
+You’ll see them listed on labels as: sodium lauryl sulfate, sodium laureth sulfate, sodium lauryl ether sulfate, and more.

-Petroleum Products: (including paraffin) Petroleum products are a common base in skin care products.
-They are used as a moisture barrier, and to carry oils.
-They are such an effective moisture barrier, that they stop moisture in the air from hydrating your skin, and they trap toxins in your skin that your body should have been able to sweat out.
-This seriously adds to the potential for break outs, as these products are blocking your pores.
-The World Health Organization has classified paraben as a toxin.
-Watch for petrolatum on labels.
+Petroleum Products: Petroleum products are a common base in skin care products.
+They are used as a moisture barrier and to carry oils.
+They are such an effective moisture barrier that they stop moisture in the air from hydrating your skin, and they trap toxins in your skin that your body should be able to sweat out.
+This seriously adds to the potential for breakouts as these products block your pores.
+You’ll see them listed on labels as: petroleum, petrolatum, propylene glycol, and paraffin.

-Propylene glycol is a petroleum based product which is made from petroleum or natural gas, and is very inexpensive as an ingredient used for stabilization, as an emulsifier, and as a solvent.
-It seals your skin, but also enhances penetration, so it does penetrate your skin and reaches your bloodstream.
+Propylene glycol: A notable petroleum based product which is made from petroleum or natural gas.
+It is a very inexpensive ingredient used for stabilization, as an emulsifier, and as a solvent.
+It seals your skin but also enhances penetration, so it does penetrate your skin and reaches your bloodstream.
 The Material Safety Data Sheet on propylene glycol states that it is a strong skin irritant, can inhibit skin cell growth, damage skin membranes, and cause rashes, dry skin, and surface damage.
 Large amounts are listed as causing liver and kidney damage.